High School Story

-High School Story was a mobile device video game developed and published by Pixelberry Studios in September 13, 2013.
-It was available on iPhone and iPod formats, and it could be purchased through the App Store or the Google Store on Android.
+High School Story was a mobile simulation game developed and published by Pixelberry Studios in September 13, 2013.
 The game served as a sister story to Surviving High School, as some recognizable characters from the latter (Autumn, Wes, Owen, Kimi) are either included into or simply make appearances in the former.

 On June 4, 2018, Pixelberry Studios announced that it would be ending support for the game in the following weeks.
 On July 15, 2022, Pixelberry Studios announced that High School Story would have its servers permanently shut down on August 10, 2022.